Banks must turn over Sudanese assets to USS Cole victims: U.S. court

 The attack on Oct.
 12, 2000, occurred in the Yemeni port of Aden, where the U.S. Navy destroyer USS Cole was refueling.
 The bombing killed 17 sailors and injured more than three dozen.

-The plaintiffs, 15 American sailors injured in the attack and three of their spouses, filed a lawsuit in 2010 against Sudan in Washington, D.C., claiming the country provided material support to al Qaeda that helped facilitate the bombing.
+The plaintiffs, 15 American sailors injured in the attack and three of their spouses, filed a 2010 lawsuit against Sudan in Washington, D.C., claiming the country provided material support to al Qaeda that helped facilitate the bombing.

 In 2012, a federal judge in Washington issued a default judgment of $314.7 million against Sudan, which did not respond to the lawsuit.